NirantK/nirantk.github.io/content/writing/verloop-ml-prep-guide.md

 Verloop MLE often contribute to adjacent/overlapping challenges such as DevOps for Machine Learning aka ML Ops.
 These are often problems in model serving, automated deployment, data versioning, model monitoring, alerting and other parts of developer tooling.

----

-*I'm hiring for a MLE SDE 2 Position*

-*If this is something which interests you, and you are interested in working with us, please directly book an intro call with me here: https://calendly.com/nirant-k-verloop/intro-call-with-verloop-tech*

----
 # Programming Tips

 Write your code (unless otherwise stated) as if you are deploying this code to production.
 So anything which you'd want to pay attention to for your production code should ideally be there.